-The Learning Assistance Center and Disability Assistance offers individual and group tutoring services.
+The Center for Learning, Access, and Student Success (CLASS) offers individual and group tutoring services.
 Peer tutors are chosen based upon personal interviews, faculty recommendations, and grades.
-Tutoring at LAC-DS is certified by the College Reading and Learning Association (CRLA), and all tutors must successfully complete training towards certification by the CRLA.
+Tutoring is certified by the College Reading and Learning Association (CRLA), and all tutors must successfully complete training towards certification by the CRLA.

 Provides study skills training and counseling.
 Students can learn to read critically, take notes effectively, manage their time, improve their motivation, increase their reading speed, and prepare for tests.
-Students with a wide range of learning and other documented disabilities may also receive academic support, training, and advocacy through the Learning Assistance Center.
+Students with a wide range of learning and other documented disabilities may also receive academic support, training, and advocacy through the CLASS.

 Provides assistance in learning chemical concepts, problem-solving strategies, and answering general questions.
 The Chemistry Center will provide students with additional learning resources and limited help using digital homework platforms.
 Instructors are both graduate students and undergraduate students who are majoring in chemistry.